Stephen F. Austin scores late to beat Alcorn State 31-27 - NewsBreak

 Stephen F. Austin scores late to beat Alcorn State 31-27

-LORMAN, Miss.
-(AP) — Trae Self threw three touchdown passes, including an 11-yard scoring strike to Moe Wedman with 2:22 remaining, to push Stephen F. Austin past Alcorn State 31-27 in a season opener on Saturday night.
+Trae Self threw three touchdown passes, including an 11-yard scoring strike to Moe Wedman with 2:22 remaining , to push Stephen F. Austin past Alcorn State 31-27 in a season opener on Saturday night.

 Self was 18-of-30 passing for 226 yards.
 Jerrell Wimbley added 91 yards and a touchdown on the ground for the Lumberjacks.